Skip to Content

 This release adds link sharing, previously supported only by the Data Explorer, to more of the Grepr UI.
 You can share direct links to pipelines, templates, datasets, integrations, and teams, making it easier to collaborate and reference specific configurations or results.

-Add tags to log events by defining column names in SQL statements
+New feature: Add tags to log events by defining column names in SQL statements

 The SQL transform now provides a special column-naming syntax to add tags to output log events directly from your SQL queries.
 By defining columns with the tags. prefix, such as tags.service or tags.environment, the SQL transform automatically adds the column name as a tag along with the assigned values.
 You can assign scalar values, use SQL expressions, or add multiple tag values using SQL arrays.